aduffy70/LabNotes/_posts/2018/2018-07-31-La-Selva-paddle-gametophyte-reanalysis.md

 ![ML_tree][image1]

   The La Selva gametophyte falls within the _Hymenasplenium_ clade.
-It is sister to _A. laetum_ (which Robbin confirms is actually a _Hymenasplenium_) in subclade with _H. hoffmanii_, _H. delitescens_, and _H. triquetrum_.
+It is sister to _A. laetum_ (which Robbin confirms is actually a _Hymenasplenium_) in a subclade with _H. hoffmanii_, _H. delitescens_, and _H. triquetrum_.
 It appears in clades with different combinations of those four species in all bootstrap trees as well.

-  According to Robbin and Eddie, A. laetum is not known to be present at La Selva.
+  According to Robbin and Eddie, _A. laetum_ is not known to be present at La Selva.

 ![Bootstrapped_relationships][image2]